jlai97/MCC_Biomarkers/README.md

 # MCC_Biomarkers
-Code for analysis of MCC Biomaker Data
+Code for analysis of MCC Biomaker Data is found in the file "Main Code"